USRSE/usrse.github.io/_posts/newsletters/2024-01-24-newsletter.md

 Please join us in this interactive conversation.
 (If you can’t participate in the interactive event, where you will be able to ask questions and help funders understand US-RSE, it will also be recorded.)

 Visit the [Funder Talk Series](https://us-rse.org/wg/outreach/#funder-series) for more information and links to past presentations.
+If you have suggestions for future talks, please contact [Dan Katz](mailto:d.katz@ieee.org).

 <a name="member-spotlight"></a>